 The SFI application process is separate from that of the traditional PE/VC Lab.
 Students interested in SFI must complete an online application and interview with SF-based firms.
 Students are notified of their acceptance into the SFI ahead of the traditional PE/VC Lab application deadline.
 If a student is not accepted into the SFI, they still have the opportunity to apply for the traditional PE/VC Lab.
 The SFI is a competitive program, and placement is limited to approximately 10 students.

-Following the SFI application deadline, student resumes are shared with SF host firms.
-All firms receive both a complete set of all applicants’ resumes, as well as a tailored set of resumes based on specific criteria they provide.
-Host firms screen resumes and interview candidates of interest between October 21 and November 8.
+Following the SFI application deadline, student applications are shared with SF host firms.
+All firms receive both a complete set of all applicants’ applications, as well as a tailored set of applications based on specific criteria they provide.
+Host firms screen resumes and interview candidates of interest between October 19 and November 9.
 Please note that not all applicants receive an interview request.
 All selections are made and decisions communicated prior to the application deadline for the traditional PE/VC Lab.

 RULES ON ELIGIBILITY

 - The PE/VC Lab: San Francisco Initiative (SFI) is open to Full-Time, Evening, and Weekend MBA Program students at Chicago Booth.
 XP students are not eligible to participate.
 The SFI is not currently open to undergraduate or graduate students outside of Chicago Booth.

 - The SFI is only open to students who have not previously earned credit for the PE/VC Lab course (BUS34702).

 - International students (first year and second year) are eligible to participate in the PE/VC Lab through Curricular Practical Training (CPT) authorization.
 Please consult the University of Chicago Office of International Affairs (OIA) website on CPT authorizationfor more information.
 International students will be required to complete an attestation form to confirm they’ve met with OIA and will take the necessary steps to complete their CPT.